Ayudha Puja: Tamil Nadu

 In Tamil Nadu, golu is the festival celebrated during the Navaratri period.
 On this occasion dolls, predominantly that of the deities from Hinduism, are artistically arranged on a seven-stepped wooden platform.
 Traditionally, 'marapachi' wooden dolls representing Perumal and Thayar are also displayed together at a dominant location on the top step of the platform erected specially for the occasion.
 On the ninth day (Navami day), Saraswati puja is performed when special prayers are offered to the goddess Saraswati.
 Books and musical instruments are placed in the puja pedestal and worshipped.
 Tools are placed for the Ayudha puja.
 Vehicles are washed and decorated, and puja performed for them on this occasion.
 This is followed by the Vijayadashami celebrations at the culmination of the ten-day festivities.

 Maharashtra

 In Maharashtra, the festival is celebrated as Ayudha Puja/Shastra Puja, Vijayadashami, Navaratri and Saraswati Puja.
-All weapons, vehicles, agricultural equipment, machines and metal items are worshiped with leaves of the shami tree (Marathi: आपट्याची पाने/सोने), marigold flowers and the 'dhaan' that is grown during 9 days of Navaratri.
+All weapons, vehicles, agricultural equipment, machines and metal items are worshipped with leaves of the shami tree (Marathi: आपट्याची पाने/सोने), marigold flowers and the 'dhaan' that is grown during 9 days of Navaratri.
 Marigold flowers have a special significance on Navaratri day.
 Saraswati Puja is performed and books, musical instruments, etc. are worshiped alongside the goddess.
 People perform a ritual called Simollanghan, crossing boundary of the village and collect leaves of the apta tree.
 The leaves signify gold.
 People visit each other's homes in the evening and distribute the gold (leaves) as a mark of love and respect.
 Royal Navaratri celebrations take place at various places like Kolhapur.